HarshHingorani22197/TicTacToe/README.md

 ### Game Modes

-1. **Single Player Mode:** Play against the computer in a challenging match where you can test your skills against an AI opponent.
+1. **Single Player Mode:** Play against the computer in a challenging match where you can test your skills against the Computer.

 2. **Multiplayer Mode:** Play with your friend on the same device, taking turns to see who can win in the ultimate showdown.